rogermasclans/starfire-2/README.md

 # Starfire
-This repo contains the code and logs for the Starfire project.
+Code and logs for the Starfire project.

 ## Logs

+## Sep 9:
+- Update code `2.1_retrieve_compu_stock_prc_for_pb_deals` to create main set with firm stock and stock index prices.
+    - Create final dataset for analysis, uploaded to big query under table `pb_deals_compu_stock_prices_v1`
+    - Added index reactions.
+For 522 (0.4%), index reaction was missing.
+Used S&P for these cases.
+Now only 7 are missing.
+    - Created lags at the loop_counter-iid level.
+That is, for each stock retrieved and stock issued type.

+## Sep 5:
+- Update, via refinitiv, stock index data with prices before 2000.
+The notebook `2.3_retrieve_refi_stock_index_price` contains the details on when index data starts, query to merge files.
+    - Now the dataset on BQ is named `equity_indices_all_times`

 ### Sep 4:
-- Stock price retrieval is now working.
+- v2: Stock price retrieval is now working.
 Clean up notebooks:
     - 1.1_create_refi_deals: retrieves all deals from refinitiv
     - 2.1_retrieve_compu_stock_prc_for_pb_deals: retrieves stock prices via cik from compustat for PB deals
     - 2.2_retrieve_compu_stock_prc_for_refi_deals: retrieves stock prices via cik from compustat for refinitiv deals, using ewens et al. linking data